scaredos/fast-laya-compaction/README.md

 Most context compaction asks an LLM to summarize old turns.
 A summary is
 lossy: a file path, exact error, constraint, or command can disappear even when it matters later.
 This library never rewrites anything.
-It only deletes tool calls and tool results Jev says are no longer needed, and it asks Jev while showing it the whole conversation.
-User and assistant text stays verbatim and in order.
+It only deletes tool calls and tool results Laya says are no longer needed.
+User and assistant text is out of scope: it stays verbatim and in order, however long the conversation gets, so the reduction comes entirely from tool outputs.

 The repository is both an npm package (`src/`) and a Claude Code plugin (`hooks/`, `.claude-plugin/`) that uses the package to replace Claude Code's